semasuka/blog/_posts/2019-01-16-variables-data-type-operators-python.md

 #### string formating using format( )

-As we have already seen, this example below will not run because of incompatibility of data type
+As we have already seen, this example below will not run because of the incompatibility of data type

 ```python